rujuldwivedi/Internship/README.md

 ---

 ## Introduction
-This project focuses on developing an AI-powered classification system aimed at optimizing inventory management and product organization through automated retail categorization.
+This project focuses on developing an AI-powered classification system aimed at optimizing inventory management and product organization through automated categorization.
 The system leverages advanced NLP and deep learning techniques to classify product metadata and user-generated title descriptions.

 ## Problem Statement
-Retail categorization in large-scale environments is complex due to diverse product attributes and extensive inventories.
-Manual categorization is inefficient and error-prone, necessitating an automated solution.
+Manual categorization in large-scale environments is complex due to diverse product attributes and extensive inventories.
+It is inefficient and error-prone, necessitating an automated solution.
 The project addresses three major challenges:
 1. Accurately classifying Amazon product metadata.
 2. Categorizing user-entered titles from the Databricks dataset.
 3. Managing a highly imbalanced dataset for chief-level role classification.